Kiranjith83/SA/SA.md

   - Example, Streaming record from producers reaches Kinesis Stream, and Kinesis Fire hose can be a consumer, who does SQL query and stores data in ElasticSearch/S3.
 - Charge for every million payload poll.
   - Payload poll is 25KB of data.
+  - Key components of Kinesis Data Firehose are: delivery streams, records of data and destinations.
+Producers, shards and consumers are components of Kinesis Data Streams.
 ## Kinesis Analytics
 - Amazon Kinesis Data Analytics is the easiest way to transform and analyze streaming data in real time with Apache Flink.